Hulusi Akar: Chief of General Staff

-As defense minister
+Defense minister

-On July 9, 2018 Akar was appointed by Turkey's president Erdogan as the Minister for National Defense.
+On 9 July 2018, Akar was appointed by Turkey's president Erdogan as the Minister for National Defense.
 This was the first time in Turkey's history that a civilian government appointed an active duty military officer to this position.

 In July 2020, reacting to the 2020 Armenian–Azerbaijani clashes, Akar said: "We will continue to stand with the Azerbaijani armed forces and provide support to our Azerbaijani brothers against Armenia, which continues its aggressive approach."
 During the Turkish invasion in Northern Iraq against the Kurdistan Workers' Party (PKK) which is designated as a terrorist organization by Turkey, he visited a Turkish military base in Iraq.
 He supports the installation of the Russian S-400 missile system despite the opposition of Turkeys NATO allies.
 In November 2021, he has denied an existence of Kurdistan, be it in Turkey or Iraq in a trilateral discussion with Tulay Hatimogullari Oruç and Garo Paylan in the Turkish Parliament over the use of chemical weapons in Iraqi Kurdistan.

-On 17 April 2022, Turkey launched Operation Claw-Lock against militants of the Kurdistan Workers' Party (PKK) which has also been designated as a terrorist organization by the U.S. and the European Union.
+On 17 April 2022, Turkey launched Operation Claw-Lock against militants of the Kurdistan Workers' Party (PKK).
+On 17 June 2022, Akar announced that he fully supported the enlargement of NATO and was against the membership of Finland and Sweden due to their support for terrorism.